maahn/IMProToo/README.md

 ## How to install

-The software is developed for python 2.7 and should run on any recent Linux system (and most likely also Mac OS X).
+The software is developed for python 2.7 or 3.6+ and should run on any recent Linux system (and most likely also Mac OS X).
 Windows is currently not supported, but probably only minor changes are necessary.

 The following python packages are required:
   * numpy